Ten weather terms to impress your friends with

-Want to impress friends and party guests with your weather smarts?
+Friday, June 16, 2017, 1:30 - Want to impress your friends and barbecue party guests with your weather smarts?
 Here's a handy guide to weather words like bombogenesis, adiabatic and cumulonimbus, why terms like CAPE, shortwave and positive vorticity advection are so important to forecasters.

 Adiabatic Lapse Rate